hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 ### Querying the Mockup Server with iLOrest

-If you want to query your iLO simulator with [iLOrest](http://hpe.com/info/resttool) you have to extract the cache directory you saved during the mockup creation (see the "Preparing the use of iLOrest against your Mockup Server" paragraph above) and edit the `url` property of its two files: `index` and `<longUniqIdenfier>` to make them point to the simulator.
+If you want to query your iLO simulator with [iLOrest](http://hpe.com/info/resttool), you have to extract the cache directory you saved during the mockup creation (see the "Preparing the use of iLOrest against your Mockup Server" paragraph above) and edit the `url` property of its two files `index` and, `<longUniqIdenfier>`, to make them point to the simulator.

 On a Linux system, this operation can be done with the following commands: